OskarHellstrom/Ergo-desktop/README.md

 - `.env`: Environment variables (Supabase URL/Key - **DO NOT COMMIT**).
 - `README.md`: This file.
 - `spec.md`: Application specification details.
 - `todo.md`: Development task tracking.

+## Contributing

+Contributions are welcome!
+Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute to this project.